 In a nutshell, the goal of sales enablement is to boost rep performance and company revenue by properly equipping them with everything they need; sales engagement instead helps organizations build a better framework for connecting with buyers, integrate existing systems for a seamless customer experience, and convert more leads into prospects.

 Organizations that implement a solid sales engagement strategy — backed by a powerful SEP — gain a variety of key benefits.
-In fact, 92% of sales development organizations say that their sales engagement platform is critical to their team’s success.
-For those on revenue teams (e.g. sales leaders, managers, reps), a sales engagement platform can offer several distinct advantages:
+In fact, 92% of sales development organizations say their sales engagement platform is critical to their team’s success.
+For t sales leaders, managers, and reps, a sales engagement platform offers three distinct advantages:

-When you equip reps with a single platform from which they can execute all of their daily activities, you remove the barriers that often impede efficiency.
-SEPs don’t have to shuffle between multiple tools to complete their work, and can instead access and manage all activities — across phone, direct mail, email, text, social media, and more — in one streamlined place.
+When you equip your sellers with a single platform from which they can execute all their daily activities, you remove barriers to productivity.
+Sales teams don’t have to shuffle between multiple tools to complete their work.
+Instead, they can access and manage all activities — across phone, direct mail, email, text, social media, and more — in one streamlined place.

 Modern sales engagement platforms can also automate repetitive, administrative tasks that eat into reps’ time.
-They can automatically send follow ups and other communications on the reps’ behalf, freeing them up to focus on high-value customer engagement and sales.
+They can automatically send follow-ups and other communications on the reps’ behalf.
+That frees them up to focus on high-value customer engagement and sales.

 Reps, too, can view which engagements are successful to build a collection of best practices from which they can operate and scale.
 What’s more, managers can easily access data to help them provide individual or team coaching, as needed.

-Because sales engagement platforms offer such deep insights, organizations can make more comprehensive, strategic decisions based on industry, vertical, or buyer persona.
+Sales engagement platforms offer deep insights.
+And organizations can use those to make more comprehensive, strategic decisions based on industry, vertical, or buyer persona.
 Actionable data makes it easy to build effective playbooks based on specific business needs and goals by determining which strategies have generated the most revenue.